 Article top media content

-Presented by Hotels.com, we pick out the potential headline-makers as the round of 16 heaves into view for a number of sides.Play Champions League Fantasy Football
+Presented by Hotels.com, we pick out the potential headline-makers as we head towards the halfway point of the group stage, with an unusually quiet Romelu Lukaku and a clutch of landmarks catching the eye.Play UEFA Champions League Fantasy Football

 All kick-offs 21:00 CET unless otherwise stated.

 What to look out for?

 Romelu Lukaku managed just 19 touches of the ball in Chelsea's 1-0 weekend win at Brentford, and the Belgium striker has now gone six games without a goal for the Blues.
 Manager Thomas Tuchel fears the summer signing is "mentally tired" from playing too many matches, but his No9 will surely be relishing the visit of point-less Group H stragglers Malmö as he looks to rediscover form.
 So too the European champions, who need to get their campaign back on track following their loss to Juventus on Matchday 2.